ishitarastogi/rootstock-example-foundry/README.md

 Grow the global counter—together.

 <h3> ✅ That’s a Wrap: What You’ve Built </h3>

-- By the end of this guide, you’ve successfully:
+By the end of this guide, you’ve successfully:
-- Set up a modern EVM development environment using Foundry
+- Set up a modern EVM development environment using Rootstock Foundry Kit
 - Created a custom ERC-20 token contract with faucet logic
 - Tested it thoroughly using Forge’s powerful test suite
 - Deployed the contract to the Rootstock Testnet